DEFRA/ffc-development-guide/guides/kubernetes/interaction.md

 A cluster can only be accessed when connected to VPN.

 ## Acquiring a Kubeconfig file for a cluster
 To acquire a Kubeconfig, a subscription Id is needed along with the name of the cluster and the resource group in which it resides.
-This information can be acquired via the Azure Portal or from CSC.
+This information can be acquired via the Azure Portal or from CCoE.

 `az account set --subscription SUBSCRIPTION_ID`